yavorfingarov/Reprise/README.md

 ```

 The filter is registered using an endpoint filter factory, so it will be invoked only on endpoints
-having parameters of type for which a validator is found.
+having one or more parameters that are validatable.

 ## Exception handling